jwt625/WPL/README.md

 ## Possible issue

-- It's forbidden to read local files in browser due to security, hence for TODOs you can alternatively use the `todos.js` to save TODOs and load the `.js` file instead.
+- It's forbidden to read local files in browser due to security. **This is highly possible the case** if you open the html in your browser but no TODO appears.
+Hence for TODOs you can alternatively use the `todos.js` to save TODOs as a global variable and load the `.js` file instead (which is a dirty way).
 To load from local `.json` and `.md` files, you have to, for example, start chrome with option `--allow-file-access-from-files`, e.g., in cmd on Windows:
 ```
 start chrome full-path-to-the-index\index.html --allow-file-access-from-files
 ```
-to enable local file access for chrome. **This is highly possible the case** if you open the html in your browser but no TODO appears.
+to enable local file access for chrome.
-- The .js or .json file downloaded is within one line.
-You can use a json parser, e.g., [JSON Parser Online](http://json.parser.online.fr/) or [JSON Editor Online](http://www.jsoneditoronline.org/) to make it more readable.
+- The .js or .json file generated which you can download is within one line.
+You can use a json parser, e.g., [JSON Parser Online](http://json.parser.online.fr/) to make it more readable.
+[JSON Editor Online](http://www.jsoneditoronline.org/) is also recommended for formatting and editting json (if you don't like to edit json in a text editor).
 - You have to dowload and set up MathJax to use it without Internet connection, see [Dependencies](#dependencies).
+- Be aware about the Markdown's XSS vulnerability.
+See, e.g., [Markdown's XSS Vulnerability (and how to mitigate it)](https://github.com/showdownjs/showdown/wiki/Markdown's-XSS-Vulnerability-(and-how-to-mitigate-it)).

 ## TODO
 - [x] automatically generate date selection buttons
-- [ ] automatically generate tag selection buttons
+- [x] automatically generate tag selection buttons
 - [x] read TODOs from file
 - [x] read markdown from file
 - [x] add load and refresh